-“We’ll put it in a foam box in the boot,” Nate promises.
+“We’ll put it in a foam box in the boot,” Nate promises, pre-empting my next excuse.
 “I’ll even pay for detailing if I have to.
-Hooligan’s promised me an IOU and after the last week, I need one up my sleeve.”
+Hooligan’s promised me an IOU, and after the week I’ve had, I need one up my sleeve.”

 The flippant way he talks about trying to end his life makes me want to punch him in the face.
 I’m equal parts mad at him for doing it as well as pissed at myself for not noticing his downward spiral until it was too late.

 Truthfully, I did notice, but I’d decided that he was someone else’s problem.